ucsb-cs8/w20/_lab/lab04.md

 Function Details:

 1. `createAlphabet()` - return alphabet.
 Write a function that returns a string of all the characters that you want to include in your encryption algorithm.
-We will call this string alphabet and it should include all the lower case letters, then all the upper case letters, then space, comma, period, hyphen, tilde, and pound symbol.
+We will call this string alphabet and it should include all the lower case letters, followed by all the uppercase letters, then a space, comma, period, hyphen ('-'), tilde ('\~'), and pound symbol ('#').

 2. `encryptCaesarCipher(plainText, key)` - return cipherText.
 Now write a function to perform encryption using the Caesar cipher.
-The first few lines of this function need to create your alphabet using the helpher function you created.
+The first few lines of this function need to create your alphabet using the helper function you created.

     Then you will have to use a for loop to go through the characters of your plaintext and for each character you will have to choose the character from the alphabet that is `key` positions forward in the alphabet.
-Be careful for the cases where you will have to cycle around the ends of the alphabet.
+Be very careful for the cases where you will have to cycle around the ends of the alphabet.
+Be mindful of the values of `key`.
+Furthermore, you can assume that the value of `key` will never be negative.
+In the case where the value of `key` < 0 the function will (placeholder).

 3. `decryptCaesarCipher(plainText, key)` - return cipherText.
 Finally, write a function that decrypts the Caesar Cipher.
 Think: what process would you follow if you were doing the decryption by hand?